Selecting a language will automatically trigger the translation of the page content.

 FYI

-Step 4: the budget or cash-flow plan
+Step 4: Budget or cash flow plan

-This is the transactions in the company's bank account.
+These are transactions in the company's bank account.

-Cash receipts are called receipts.
+Cash receipts are called cash receipts.

-Outflows are disbursements.
+Exits are disbursements.

 Warning